th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 ### Edit persistence volume configuration

-Configurations of persistent volumes are specified in the `pvs.yaml` config file located in the `th2-infra/example-values` directory.
+The configurations for the persistent volumes are specified in the `pvs.yaml` config file, located in the `th2-infra/example-values` directory.

 To set the node name in `pvs.yaml`, replace the `<node-name>` value